One-Touch Soccer logo

 9.1 - Goals

 A team scores a goal when the whole of the ball legally passes over the Goal Line between the goalposts and under the crossbar.
-A goal may be scored directly from a Kickoff, Free Kick, or any Restart except a Throw-In.
+A goal may be scored directly from a Kickoff, Free Kick, or any Restart except a Throw-In or Drop Ball.

-a) In coed leagues, a goal scored by a female player will count as 2 goals.
-This includes Free Kicks, Penalty Kicks, and Shootouts.
+a) In coed leagues, a goal scored by a female player will count as 1 goal.
+This includes all Free Kicks, Penalty Kicks, and Shootouts.

-b) Own-goals will count as 1 goal, regardless of whether it was scored by a male or female player.
+b) An own-goal will count as 1 goal, regardless of whether it was scored by a male or female player.

 9.2 - Forfeits

-A forfeit goes into the books as a 5-0 final score.
+A forfeit is recorded as a 5-0 final score.
+A double-forfeit is recorded as a 0-0 result with NO points being awarded in the standings to either team.
 A team will forfeit a game for the following reasons:

 a) Not having the minimum number of players required by the end of the 5-minute grace period after game start time.